oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

-# Source Database Prerequisites
+# Prepare source database

+## Introduction

+Estimated Time: 15 mins

+### Objectives

+In this lab

-In this lab, you will check source database to identify whether it meets prerequistes for ZDM Physical Offline Database Migration.
+* You will check source database to identify whether it meets prerequistes for ZDM Physical Offline Database Migration.

-Whenever required you will be provided with steps or guidance to make necessary modification in source database to meet the prerequisites.
+* You will perform necessary steps to modifify source database when required so that it meets the migration prerequisites.

-Estimated Time: 15 minutes
+### Prerequisites

+This lab assumes you have :

+* Oracle Cloud Account

+* All previous labs have been successfully completed.

-**1. Login to Source Database Server.**
+**1. Login to source database server.**

-   Login to Source Database Server using Public IP and ssh key.
+   Login to source database Server using Public IP and ssh key.

 **2. Set the environment for the database.**